chineduknight/firefly/frontend/README.md

 ## 🌟 Bonus Enhancements

-- In-place evolution navigation inside the modal
+- In-place evolution navigation inside the modal.
-- Animated detail transitions when switching between Pokémon
+- Animated detail transitions when switching between Pokémon.
-- Server-driven infinite scroll with `useInfiniteQuery` and `hasNextPage`
+- Server-driven infinite scroll with `useInfiniteQuery` and `hasNextPage`.
+- Debounced search for better UX and fewer API calls.
-- Custom loader, error states, and empty states for better UX
+- Custom loader, error, and empty states for graceful feedback.
-- Responsive, hover-enhanced card grid
+- Responsive, hover-enhanced card grid.
-- Favorites-only view built as a **client-side filter** on the loaded dataset (no unnecessary network calls)
+- Favorites-only view built as a **client-side filter** on the loaded dataset.
+- Bundle analysis via `rollup-plugin-visualizer` `(yarn analyze)` to inspect and optimize build size (code-splitting, dependency impact).

 ---

 ## 🚧 Status

 Production-ready version for the Firefly assignment.
+Potential future improvements:

+- PWA support and offline caching.
-Further improvements could include PWA support, offline caching, and advanced search (e.g. by type or ability).
+- Advanced search (e.g. filter by type or ability).
+- More comprehensive test coverage (end-to-end tests with Playwright/Cypress).

 ---